Evan Mobley

 Evan Mobley (born June 18, 2001) is an American professional basketball player for the Cleveland Cavaliers of the National Basketball Association (NBA).
 He played college basketball for the USC Trojans and was selected third overall by the Cleveland Cavaliers in the 2021 NBA draft.
+In the 2024–25 season, he was named an All-Star for the first time and named the NBA Defensive Player of the Year.